lazywinadmin/AdsiPS/README.md

 ### Option A: Download from PowerShell Gallery

-Only from PowerShell version 5 (on Windows OS only)
+Only from PowerShell v5.1 (on Windows OS only)

 ``` powershell
 Install-Module -name ADSIPS